spezzano/academic-website/content/authors/admin/_index.md

 - Visitors
 ---

 I am a PhD candidate in the Acumes team at Inria Sophia-Antipolis.
-My research focuses on numerical methods for PDEs and I investigate the interaction between geometry and numerical simulation in fluid dynamic problems.
+My research focuses on numerical methods for PDEs with an emphasis on the interaction between geometry and simulation in fluid dynamic problems.